bagasjs/pyexe/README.txt

 - The result is in the "result/dist" folder

 Please remember that you still need the python file to run the executable of your python program.

+Note :
+I create this program in windows so I don't really know is it working in MacOs or other operating system